Last updated January 12, 2018

 Confused if you’re supposed to charge sales tax on shipping costs?
-Unfortunately, each state is completely different when it comes to this – some make you collect, others don’t, and others have incredibly complicated rules.
+Confusingly, each state is completely different when it comes to this – some make you collect, others don’t, and others have incredibly complicated rules.
 This doesn’t help you run your business efficiently.

 To help you out, we’re going state by state to find out what the different rules are.
 Today we’re going to cover Nevada.